-Before you set up 802.1P CoS on a Catalyst 2950 or Catalyst 2955 switch that operates with the Catalyst 6000 family of switches, refer to the Catalyst 6000 documentation.
-There are differences in the 802.1P implementation that you should understand to ensure compatibility.
+Before you set up 802.1P CoS on a Catalyst 2950 that operates with the Catalyst 6000 family of switches, refer to the Catalyst 6000 documentation.
+There are differences in the 802.1P implementation, and they should be understood to ensure compatibility.